aleph-im/aleph-client/.github/PULL_REQUEST_TEMPLATE.md

 ## Print screen / video

-Upload here print screens or videos showing the changes if relevant.
+Upload here screenshots or videos showing the changes if relevant.

 ## Notes